How Car Insurance Rates Are Approved: Understanding State Regulation & Rate Filings

 Policyholder Profile Data Age, driving record, credit score (where permitted)

 The insurer's actuaries calculate a loss ratio — the percentage of premiums paid out in claims.
-If repair costs spike due to inflation or parts shortages, the loss ratio worsens, and a rate increase request follows.
-Understanding the insurance loss ratio and what it tells you about rate changes can help you anticipate when increases are coming industry-wide.
+When repair costs spike due to inflation, rising vehicle values, or expensive parts shortages, the loss ratio worsens, and a rate increase request follows.
+As of early 2026, the average new vehicle transaction price has climbed to approximately $49,275, meaning even minor accidents generate significantly higher claim payouts than just a few years ago.
+Learn more about how car insurance premiums are calculated and which individual factors carry the most weight.

 Pincher's Pro Tip

 Rate filings are public records.
-In most states, you can request or look up an insurer's rate filing directly through your state's Department of Insurance website.
+In most states, you can request or look up an insurer's rate filing directly through your state's Department of Insurance website or the NAIC's SERFF Filing Access portal.
 This allows you to see exactly what data they used to justify a rate increase.

 What Must Be Included in a Rate Filing

-A formal rate filing submitted via the System for Electronic Rates & Forms Filing (SERFF) — the platform used in nearly every state — typically must include:
+A formal rate filing submitted via the System for Electronic Rates & Forms Filing (SERFF) — the platform used in nearly every state and currently undergoing a major NAIC-led modernization with AI tools and improved state-specific validation — typically must include:

 • Proposed rates and rating algorithms